Rays finalize deal for new St. Petersburg ballpark

-The Tampa Bay Rays have reached an agreement with the City of St. Petersburg and Pinellas County to move forward with the development of a new ballpark, on the site of Tropicana Field, and a development project with the Hines Historic Gas Plant Partnership.
+The Tampa Bay Rays have reached an agreement with the City of St. Petersburg and Pinellas County to move forward with a new ballpark and a large-scale redevelopment on the site of Tropicana Field.

-“This will be a transformative project for the Rays, St. Petersburg and Pinellas County,” said Stu Sternberg, owner of the Tampa Bay Rays, in a statement.
-“We have proudly served as Tampa Bay’s Major League team for 25 years and we are thrilled to be in a position to do so for decades, and generations, to come.”
+“This will be a transformative project for the Rays, St. Petersburg and Pinellas County,” team owner Stu Sternberg said in a statement.
+“We have proudly served as Tampa Bay’s Major League team for 25 years, and we are thrilled to be in a position to do so for decades and generations to come.”

-Construction on the development is expected to begin in late 2024, in the first of two phases.
-The team will continue to play in the existing ballpark, on the site, until the end of its current lease with the City of St. Petersburg, in 2027.
-Phase 1 of the development and the new ballpark are projected to be ready by opening day 2028.
+The Rays will continue playing at the existing Tropicana Field site through the end of their current lease with the city in 2027.
+Phase one of the development, including the new ballpark, is projected to be ready by opening day 2028.

-“Our transformational development of 86 acres in the heart of St. Petersburg will benefit St. Pete and Tampa Bay residents for generations to come,” said St. Petersburg Mayor Ken Welch, in a statement.
-“The Rays are here to stay and it’s also critical to underscore that this impactful work is much bigger than baseball and extends far beyond the 17-acre ballpark.
+“Our transformational development of 86 acres in the heart of St. Petersburg will benefit St. Pete and Tampa Bay residents for generations to come,” St. Petersburg Mayor Ken Welch said in a statement.
+“The Rays are here to stay and this work is much bigger than baseball.”

-The agreement increases the number of affordable/workforce housing units to be built by the partnership to 1,200, with at least half of that amount to be built on the Historic Gas Plant site.
-It also adds on-site affordable units for seniors.
+The agreement increases the total number of affordable and workforce housing units to 1,200, with at least half located on the Historic Gas Plant site.
+It also includes on-site affordable units for seniors.

 Hines is a privately held real estate developer and manager.

-• Once fully built, the project is planned to include:
+Once fully built, the redevelopment is expected to include:

 • 4,800 residential units